The festival with a point of difference

-The longest running festival in NZ aims for 100% zero-waste, setting a precedent for other festivals in NZ.
+The longest-running festival in New Zealand aims for 100% zero-waste, setting a precedent for other festivals in the country.

 Splore celebrates its 20th birthday this weekend.

-Festival director John Minty explains, “The big thing was that we went through something like 60,000 cups over the weekend and we thought 'well, there's got to be a better way', so we introduced a reusable goblet about 4 or 5 years ago and its cut that waste stream out completely.”
+Festival director John Minty explains, “The big thing was that we went through something like 60,000 cups over the weekend and we thought 'well, there's got to be a better way', so we introduced a reusable goblet about four or five years ago and its cut that waste stream out completely.”

 The festival implements sustainable practices to help it towards achieving the zero-waste target.